Pope Julius II: Character

 Long before he became Pope, Julius had a violent temper.
 He often treated subordinates and people who worked for him very badly.
 His manner was gruff and coarse, just as his peasant-like sense of humour.
 Others suggest that Julius had little sense of humor.
 Ludwig von Pastor wrote, "Paris de Grassis, his Master of Ceremonies, who has handed on to us so many characteristic features of his master's life, says that he hardly ever jested.
 He was generally absorbed in deep and silent thought."

 To most historians Julius was manly and virile, an energetic man of action, whose courage saved the Papacy.
-There was a sense that war caused him serious illness, exhaustion, and fatigue, that most popes could not have withstood.
-To many Julius II has been described as the best in an era of exceptionally bad popes: Alexander VI was evil and despotic, exposing the future Julius II to a number of assassination attempts that required tremendous fortitude.
+There was a sense that war caused him serious illness, exhaustion, and fatigue, that most other popes would have been unlikely to have endured.
+To many Julius II has been described as the best in an era of exceptionally bad popes: Alexander VI was widely perceived as evil and despotic, exposing the future Julius II to a number of assassination attempts that required tremendous fortitude.

 Physical appearance

 Julius II is usually depicted with a beard, after his appearance in the celebrated portrait by Raphael, the artist whom he first met in 1509.
 However, the pope only wore his beard from 27 June 1511 to March 1512, as a sign of mourning at the loss of the city of Bologna by the Papal States.
 He was nevertheless the first pope since antiquity to grow facial hair, a practice otherwise forbidden by canon law since the 13th century.
 The pope's hirsute chin may have raised severe, even vulgar criticism, as at one Bologna banquet held in 1510 at which papal legate Marco Cornaro was present.
 In overturning the ban on beards Pope Julius challenged Gregorian conventional wisdom in dangerous times.
 Julius shaved his beard again before his death, and his immediate successors were clean-shaven; nonetheless Pope Clement VII sported a beard when mourning the sack of Rome.
 Thenceforward, all popes were bearded until the death of Pope Innocent XII in 1700.

 The frescoes on the ceiling of Stanza d'Eliodoro in the stanze of Raphael depict the traumatic events in 1510–11 when the Papacy regained its freedom.
 Although Raphael's original was lost, it was thought to relate closely to the personal iconography of Stanza della Segnatura, commissioned by Pope Julius himself.
 The Lateran Council that formed the Holy League marked a high point in his personal success.
-Saved by an allegory to the Expulsion of Helidorus, the French gone, Julius collapsed once again in late 1512, very seriously ill once more.
+Saved by an allegory to the Expulsion of Heliodorus, the French gone, Julius collapsed once again in late 1512, very seriously ill once more.